kovad003/Studio-backend/README.md

     * CTRL + C (First click on the terminal window)

 ## Important Information
+### Hot Reload
 * Smaller code changes should be applied automatically by hot reload.
 * It is better to restart the app by pressing CTRL + R (First click on the terminal window).
+### Excluded files
+* Files containing sensitive information (Secrets, keys) are excluded from the repository because of security reasons.
+* You need to set up this file manually on your PC so you can use all the features of the app.
+* This applies to the following files:
+  * API/appsettings.json

 ## Attachments
 * In the Postman folder you can find Postman collections.
 Import them into your Postman so you can test the Endpoints of the application.